SEND and Local Offer

 - Ensuring that parents are involved in supporting their child’s learning, kept informed about the support their child is getting and involved in reviewing how they are doing.

-- Liaising with all the other people who may be coming in to school to help support a child’s learning, e.g. Speech and Language Therapy, Educational Psychology.
+- Liaising with all the other people who may be coming in to school to help support a child’s learning, e.g. Speech and Language Therapy, Educational Psychology and Occupational Therapy.

-- Providing specialist support for teachers and support staff in the school, so that they can help children with SEND in the school to achieve the best progress possible.
+- Providing specialist support for teachers, subject co-ordinators and support staff in the school, so that they can help children with SEND in the school to achieve the best progress possible.

 The Head teacher:

-The SEN Governor is responsible for making sure that the necessary support is given for any child with SEND who attends the school.
+The SEND Governor is responsible for making sure that the necessary support is given for any child with SEND who attends the school.

 What are our school’s arrangements for assessing and reviewing children and young people’s progress towards outcomes?